joe307bad/points/Native.Points/README.md

 - [ ] Metrics/graphs for checkins
 - [ ] Delete your own checkin
 - [ ] Admin ability to delete checkins
+- [ ] Restrict some checkins to only allow one checkin per user
+- [ ] Checkin multiplier?

 ### Advanced ToDos:
 - [ ] since all reducers are called for every action, we can consolidate all the success/failure actions into a single Result/Response reducer instead of having a Success/Failure action for every domain action.
 This would make isProcessing much more simple